Fureyu/ultimaOnlineNewBeginningsREHScripts/README.md

 - train for training skills

 While we are unable to directly run files in subdirectories, we can import files from subdirectories that have been made into submodules by adding the \_\_init\_\_.py file to them (e.g. [the glossary submodule](glossary)).
 This is handy for having a central location for code that is referrenced in multiple files.

+If any file does not follow the above mentioned naming standards that TheWarDoctor95 set, it is something I created from scratch and may or may not work.
+The exception being automine.py, which I implemented from the automine script found on the Razor Enhanced website examples.